 As an employer, do you want your staff to value their job, or just be doing it until they can find something better?

-When a low paid person is earning as little as AUD$250/month (₱10,000), there is nothing left for social activities, hobbies or personal pleasure.
+When a low-paid person is earning as little as AUD$250/mth (₱10,000), there is nothing left for social activities, hobbies, or personal pleasure.

-Although happiness is an internal mindset, not having enough money can contribute to a person’s level of health, wellness and mindfulness.
+So although happiness is an internal mindset, not having enough money can contribute to people’s level of health, wellness and mindfulness.

-They need to be living at home with family or living in a hostel style accommodation where they only have a bedroom and need to share bathroom, kitchen and lounge with other tenants.
+They need to be living at home with family or living in a hostel-style accommodation where they only have a bedroom and need to share the bathroom, kitchen and lounge with other tenants.

 For a single person living on his/her own, ₱15,000 can get a person by with a little extra to enjoy personal desires.

-Maybe they’ll end up taking a second job working at nights and then start not performing all of a sudden and you begin questioning why.
+Maybe they’ll end up taking a second job working at night and then start not performing all of a sudden and you begin questioning why.

-Of course, you’ll blame them and then blame the whole Philippine Virtual Assistant industry.
+Of course, you blame them and blame the whole Philippine Virtual Assistant industry.
 But you shouldn’t.

 Did you consider their feelings?
 Did you respect them?
 Did you create an open and transparent relationship?
 Or did you act as a dictator from across the ocean and expect them to perform for you?

-By the way, is this you now?
-Don’t worry, I was like that too 4 years ago!
-But we move on and learn to be better.
+By the way, if this is you now?
+Don’t worry, I was there too 4 years ago.
+But we can all learn to be better.
 I’m still improving every day.

 Many of our team have children because we typically hire staff with years of experience.

-Here are common expenses Filipinos will have to incur when having children:
+Here are common expenses you will have to prepare for when bearing fruit:

-A onetime fee (depending on how many children Filipinos intend to have!).
-Note that the Philippine government offer monetary assistance of up to ₱32,000 to expecting mothers for the first (4) four children.
+A one-time fee (depending on how many children you intend to have!).
+Note that the Philippine government offers monetary assistance of up to ₱32,000 expecting mothers for the first (4) four children.

-Then here comes the monthly expenses on top of hospital bills and month-to-month expenses:
+Then here comes your monthly expenses on top of hospital bills and month-to-month expenses.

-To conclude, for an average Filipino household family with 1 child and to maintain a comfortable lifestyle, the family income must reach at least ₱50,000 per month.
-Should they consider adding more children, the cost is higher.
+To conclude, for an average Filipino household family with 1 child to maintain a comfortable lifestyle, the family income must reach at least ₱50,000 per month.
+Should they consider adding more children, the cost would be higher.

 Many Filipinos support their family, parents included.
-In fact, many are the main breadwinners of their family, supporting their siblings through school and helping their parents in their retirement.
+In fact, many are the main breadwinners of their families, supporting their siblings through school and helping their parents in their retirement.

-This is an important value to Filipinos, so don’t downplay it.
-Understand it, and appreciate that you have a staff member that is looking out for their whole family.
-I get choked up about this because it’s a special kind of person who does this.
+This is important to Filipinos so don’t downplay it.
+Understand it, and value that you have a staff member that is looking out for their whole family.
+I get choked up about this because it’s a special kind of person that does this.

-It’s not easy to get the equation right to pay Philippine Virtual Assistants the right wage.
+It’s not easy to get the equation right to pay your Philippine Virtual Assistants the right wage.

 There’s a lot to consider and if you’re still confused, don’t worry, I think you have to take each situation as it comes.

-Every time I’ve done this, it has helped me know what to pay my team and the rewards I get back are 10x more satisfying!
+Every time I’ve done this, it has helped me know what to pay my team and the rewards I get back are 10x.